-In 1993, Kato \cite{Kato1993} defined expansivity by requiring that if a continuum has small diameter for all the time then it is a singleton.
-Some interesting properties of continuum-wise expansivity have been obtained elsewhere [\cite{Artigue-Carrasco}, \cite{Lee-Park}, \cite{Sakai}].
-The notion of countably-expansive is considered in \cite{Morales-Sirvent}, where the set $\Gamma_{\delta}(x)$ is countable for all $x \in X$.
-In \cite{Artigue-Carrasco} a relation between continuum-wise and countably-expansive is obtained.
+In 1993, Kato \cite{Kato1993} defined expansivity by requiring that if a continuum has small diameter for all times then it is a singleton.
+Some interesting properties of continuum-wise expansivity have been obtained in \cite{Artigue-Carrasco}, \cite{Lee-Park}, \cite{Sakai}.
+The notion of countably-expansive systems is considered in \cite{Morales-Sirvent}, where the set $\Gamma_{\delta}(x)$ is countable for all $x \in X$.
+In \cite{Artigue-Carrasco} a relation between continuum-wise and countably-expansive systems is obtained.

-For bundle random dynamical systems defined as the form $F(w,x)=(\theta(w), f_{w}(x))$ where $\theta:\Omega \rightarrow \Omega$ is an invertible map preserving an ergodic measure $\mathbb{P}$ and $f_{x}: \E_w \rightarrow \E_{\theta(w)}$ a continuous map with $\E_w \subset X$ and $X$ compact spaces.
-The dynamics of the orbits are through the fibers $\E_w$ and therefore, the information of the dynamics is concentrated on them.
-In this context it is defined the {\it relative entropy, relative topological entropy, variational principle, Lyapunov exponent} between other concepts within the dynamics (see \cite{Arnold}).
-Now, the study of expansiveness is still quite far from being well understood despite some advances in the area.
+For bundle random dynamical systems defined as $F(w,x)=(\theta(w), f_{w}(x))$ where $\theta:\Omega \rightarrow \Omega$ is an invertible map preserving an ergodic measure $\mathbb{P}$ and $f_{w}: \E_w \rightarrow \E_{\theta(w)}$ is a continuous map with $\E_w \subset X$ and $\E_{w},X$ are compact spaces.
+The dynamics of the orbits are through the fibers $\E_w$ and therefore the information of the dynamics is concentrated on them.
+In this context one can define the {\it relative entropy, relative topological entropy, variational principle, Lyapunov exponent} and other related concepts (see \cite{Arnold}).
+At the moment, the study of expansiveness is still quite far from being well understood despite some advances in the area.
 Kifer and Gundlach in \cite{Kifer2000} introduced a notion of expansive random bundle transformation, which derives the uniqueness of equilibrium states.
-In view of so many interesting results related to the expansivity of deterministic systems, it is natural to ask if the generalizations of the notion of expansivity extend to random dynamical systems and, if so, if it gives nice information about the dynamics of the random dynamical systems.
+In view of so many interesting results related to the expansivity of deterministic systems, it is natural to ask whether the generalizations of the notion of expansivity extend to random dynamical systems and, if so, whether it gives nice information about the dynamics of the random systems.